mpdf/mpdf.github.io/reference/mpdf-functions/importpage.md

 <span class="parameter">pageno</span>

-This parameter specifies the page number from the source PDF file to import.&nbsp; <span class="parameter">pageno</span> should be a positive integer value.
+This parameter specifies the page number from the source PDF file to import.  <span class="parameter">pageno</span> should be a positive integer value.

 <span class="smallblock">DEFAULT</span>: 1